jliszka/jliszka.github.com/_drafts/climbing-the-probability-distribution-ladder.md

 (here, by taking the log of each sample) rather than describing how much probability mass lives at each value of {%m%}x{%em%}
 (for the exponential distribution, {%m%}\lambda e^{-\lambda x}{%em%} lives at {%m%}x{%em%}, so from that definition it's clear why it's called the exponential distribution).

+This distribution is the continuous analog of the geometric distribution, and plays an interesting role on the construction of the Poisson distribution, both of which I'll get to in a minute.

 ### The Pareto distribution